General tips to help sell your property

 Photography: All too often we see agencies skimping on their marketing, in particular the quality of photos presented.
 Spending a few dollars on a professional photographer will present your home in the best possible light.

 Choosing an agent: Agents vary in many ways, from the cost of commission to the amount of communication, to the end result achieved.
 The choice of your agent can leave you with a feeling of absolute delight or bitter disappointment and frustration.
 So the question remains, how do you choose?
 Here are some variables between agents to look out for, before making your decision;

 Fees: It is a requirement that agents advise you that commissions are negotiable.
 At Indigo Real Estate we are not the highest nor are we the lowest agency when it comes to fees.
 What we believe we offer is the best value.
 Like everything in life “you get what you pay for”.

-Our Choosing an Agent Check list will help gauge what you are getting for the fee charged.
-You will also want to know: Do you get regular communication and updates?
+By Contacting Us directly, we can help you to understand what you are getting for the fee charged, and answer key questions: Do you get regular communication and updates?
 Will you receive the best and latest market information and advice?
 Is the agent a good negotiator?
 How many active buyers do they have in their database?
 What is your agent’s availability?
 Do you get to deal with the agent who listed your property?
 Are they fully licenced?

-If you have a specific questions you would like answered with regards to selling your home you are welcome to contact us directly
+If you have a specific questions you would like answered with regards to selling your home, please Contact Us